My Tokyo Guide

 ---|---|

-*During the Sumo Tournament in January, May and September or when the Sumo Museum is closed, the tour includes The Sumidagawa Terrace Gallery and other tourist spots instead.
+*During the Sumo Tournament in January, May and September or when the Sumo Museum is closed, you will stop at tourist attractions near Ryogoku Station, instead of the Sumo Museum.
 (You can check the latest information on irregular closed days on the official website.)

-Tokyo Tourist Information Center at Shinjuku Expressway Bus Terminal → Shinjuku Station → Ryogoku Station → -Ryogoku-Edo NOREN → Sumo Museum *The Sumidagawa Terrace Gallery, etc. in January, May and September or when the Sumo Museum is closed → Ryogoku Station → Kiyosumi-shirakawa Station → Kiyosumi Gardens → Koto Ward Fukagawa Edo Museum → Kiyosumi-shirakawa Station (end)
+Tokyo Tourist Information Center at Shinjuku Expressway Bus Terminal → Shinjuku Station → Ryogoku Station → Ryogoku-Edo NOREN → Sumo Museum *The Sumidagawa Terrace Gallery, etc. in January, May and September or when the Sumo Museum is closed → Ryogoku Station → Kiyosumi-shirakawa Station → Kiyosumi Gardens* → Koto City Fukagawa Edo Museum → Kiyosumi-shirakawa Station (end)

 *The fee is the amount required for transport and attraction admission fees.
 (Including the fees for 2 guides).
 It also includes the amount required for the guides to return to Shinjuku after the guidance finishes.
 The guidance itself is free of charge.